walkingalchemy/instant-datascience-data-science-pilot/README.md

 ### Lists

-To separate our string into a individual words, we need to change this continuous string into a list.
+To separate our string into individual words, we need to change this continuous string into a list.
 Here is how we tell the computer to do this: split the string into a different entity every time you see a space.
 Here are those directions in code.

 ```python